 Styling your “About Me” Widget Area

-As you can see, I’ve used the “About Me” calligraphy image to be the title heading for my widget area.
-I’ve also uploaded a profile pic (presized to be small enough) and created some content for the area.
+As you can see, I’ve used the “About Me” calligraphy image as the title heading for my widget area.
+I’ve also uploaded a profile pic (resized to be small enough) and created some content for the area.
 I’m using our Ember theme to walk through this tutorial, but the image class presented below is not specific to this particular theme – it’s a Bootstrap class, so if your theme supports Bootstrap you can use this class as well to make your image look like it’s cut out in the shape of a circle.
 If not, try doing this in Photoshop to achieve the same effect.

 So, here’s the complete code you can paste into your text widget to get the look of an “About Me” widget:

-<p style="margin-top:20px;">Hi!
+<img src="http://yourdomain.com/calligraphy-image.png" style="width:60%; height:auto; display:block; margin:0px auto;"> <img src="http://yourdomain.com/your-profile-image.jpg" class="img-circle" style="float:left; margin:20px; width:50%; height:auto;"> <p style="margin-top:20px;">Hi!
 This is your About Me description area.</p>

 That’s all there is to it!
 Pretty cool, huh?!